New Albany Park Projects

 input-arrow input-arrow Taylor Farm Park

-Phase one of Taylor Farm park is now open!
+Taylor Farm park is now open!
 The Taylor Farm site, which had been a farm dating back to the 1800s, is a nearly 100-acre tract of land bounded by the Rocky Fork Creek, Dublin-Granville Road, Harlem Road and the State Route 161.

 After performing an assessment of structures on site and consulting with a barn restoration expert, the City of New Albany made the decision to remove the original Taylor Farm barn and other structures on the property.
 The barn was in very poor condition structurally, and the restoration consultant did not deem any aspects of it worth salvaging.
 The barn would have needed to be lifted by several feet to get it out of the floodplain.